arackcheev/master/servicenodeSETUP.md

    * Type `getaccountaddress <name>` (This generates a public address key for your service node.
 Create a unique service node name.)
       * Ex: `getaccountaddress snode01`

-   * Type `servicenode genkey` (This generates and ouputs your service node private key)
+   * Type `servicenode genkey` (This generates and outputs your service node private key)

    * Take note of these generated outputs as they will be needed in the configuration files